-- 2. On the COLA Disregard Amount Table (see SECTION 39.6 COLA DISREGARD), find the last month in which the person was eligible for and received a check for both OASDI (or retroactive OASDI) and SSI. - 3.
+- 1. Find the assistance group's current gross OASDI income.
+The gross OASDI income is the amount of the OASDI check plus any amount that has been withheld for a Medicare premium plus any amount withheld to repay an earlier overpayment. - 2.
+On the COLA Disregard Amount Table (see SECTION 39.6 COLA DISREGARD), find the last month in which the person was eligible for and received a check for both OASDI (or retroactive OASDI) and SSI. - 3.
 Find the decimal figure that applies to this month. - 4.
 Multiply the person's current gross OASDI income by the applicable decimal figure.
 The result is the COLA disregard amount.

 Newby's current gross OASDI income is \$820.
 He is not currently receiving SSI benefits.
 The last month in which he was eligible for both OASDI and SSI and received benefits from both was April 2013.
-On the COLA Disregard Amount Table (see SECTION 39.6 COLA DISREGARD), April 2013 falls between January-Example December 2013.
+On the COLA Disregard Amount Table (see SECTION 39.6 COLA DISREGARD), April 2013 falls between January-December 2013.

-The decimal figure that applies to April 2013 is 0.031247.
-Multiply 0.031247 by \$820 to find Newby's COLA disregard amount of \$25.62.
-Subtract the \$25.62 disregard amount from the \$820 OASDI.
-Newby's income is then \$794.38.
-This amount is below the EBD income limit of \$816.78, which makes him eligible.
+The decimal figure that applies to April 2013 is 0.382657.
+Multiply 0.382657 by \$820 to find Newby's COLA disregard amount of \$313.78.
+Subtract the \$313.78 disregard amount from \$820.
+Newby's countable OASDI income is \$506.22.